 - Salt is added to enhance the taste of sugar so go ahead.

-- Take care that sesame seeds are roasted lightly till colour changes slightly.
+- Take care that sesame seeds are roasted lightly till the color changes slightly.
 If roasted more they get bitter in taste.

-- Quantity of milk may vary depending upon the consistency of milk, absorption capacity of flour etc.
+- The quantity of milk may vary depending upon the consistency of milk, the absorption capacity of flour, etc.